 The Prophet said, “It is the date-palm tree.”
 Ibn ‘Umar added, “I told this to ‘Umar (later on), who said, ‘Had you said it, I would have preferred it over such-and such a thing!”
 (Bukhari)

-Unfortunately, there are far too many fathers today who prefer to leave their sons to be raised by social media and less-than-ideal friends, assuming that “their mother will deal with them”… until they suddenly realize that their sons are no longer young boys, but overgrown males with no understanding of Islamic manhood.
+Unfortunately, there are far too many fathers today leave their sons to be raised by social media and less-than-ideal friends.
+Fathers assume that “their mother will deal with them”… Suddenly, they realize that their sons are no longer young boys, but overgrown males with no understanding of Islamic manhood.

 This situation, in fact, took place in the time of Umar ibn al-Khattab (may Allah be pleased with him), and his stance on fatherhood is further demonstrated in this narration: